npilon/planterbox/README.md

 ## Writing Tests

-`planterbox` tests exist inside a python package which provides a context or "world" for their execution.
+`planterbox` tests exist inside a python package which provides a context for their execution.
 You should write your tests in `.feature` files in the package directory.
 `.feature` files have access to all steps defined in or imported into their package's `__init__.py`.
 For example, with the directory structure: